photoprism/photoprism-docs/docs/developer-guide/native-apps/index.md

 ## PhotoSync

 [PhotoSync](https://link.photoprism.app/photosync) lets you transfer photos and videos directly from your mobile phone.
 It backs up your pictures securely in the background or you can manually select files to upload into specific folders.
+[Learn more ›](https://link.photoprism.app/photosync)

 <div class="appstore-buttons">
     <a href="https://link.photoprism.app/photosync-android"><img src="https://dl.photoprism.app/img/badges/badge_playstore.svg" alt="Google Play Store" width="135"></a>